 If you’ve suffered one of these injuries, you may be wondering

 - Permanent Impairment or Disfigurement

 - Property Damage (car repairs, total loss, or diminution of value)

 - Punitive Damages (up to $350,000)

 Do you have a personal injury case?

-Contacting a personal injury attorney in Lynchburg, Virginia can help you recover financially after an accident.
+Contacting a personal injury attorney in Lynchburg, Virginia can help you recover financially after a drunk driving car accident.
 Since there is a two-year window for you to be able to file a lawsuit, the sooner you contact an attorney, the better.
 When someone else is at fault in a roadway accident, you have rights under Virginia law and an attorney can help you preserve those rights.